PintoGideon/notes/React/GettingStarted.md

 ### Deep Dive

-A ReactCompponent is a JS object that at minimum has a render() function which is expected to return a ReactElement.
+A React Component is a JS object that at minimum has a render() function which is expected to return a ReactElement.

 render() returns a ReactElement tree.
 After the component is mounted and initalized, render() willl be called.
 The render() function's job is to provide React a virtual representation of the native DOM component.